kdorff/sfpg/readme.txt

 * Make sure NOT to place any content from untrusted sources in the gallery.
 Code or scripts embedded in files could be sent to the end users, and could be executed.

+* The gallery contains an Admin option, which allow users to upload, delete, move, rename and create directories, images and files in the gallery.
+  If using this option, make sure that only administrators have access to the gallery.
+  Do not put the gallery unprotected on a public web server with this setting enabled.
+See the ADMIN option for details.
+  For this to work, PHP needs permission to create, modify and delete in the GALLERY_ROOT.

 * The gallery contains an automatic clean-up function that deletes unused files in DATA_ROOT.
   The gallery will clean up files in the DATA_ROOT that are no longer used by the gallery.
 So make sure not to use the DATA_ROOT for storing anything.
   The clean up routine is activated when viewing a directory where the number of subdirectories, images and/or files have changed since last access to the directory.